2025 Theme:

 Main event at Mission Plaza, 980 Palm Street, San Luis Obispo, CA.

-What: Juneteenth Celebration, Speakers, Music, Silent Auction, Bake sale, Resource Fair, History, Cultural, and Art Exhibits.
+What: Juneteenth Celebration, Speakers, Music, Silent Auction, Bake sale, Food, Resource Fair, History, Cultural, and Art Exhibits.

 So far we have: